deitch/booster/README.md

 ### REST Resources
-The basic step is defining a REST resource.
+The basic step is defining a REST resource, like so:

+    booster.resource(name,opts)

+For example:

     booster.resource('comment');